OpenMined/PySyft/README.md

 <a href="https://github.com/OpenMined/PySyft/tree/main/packages/syft/examples/duet"><img src="https://raw.githubusercontent.com/OpenMined/PySyft/main/packages/syft/docs/img/logo_duet.png" alt="PySyft" width="350"></a>

 Duet is a peer-to-peer tool within PySyft that provides a research-friendly API for a Data Owner to privately expose their data, while a Data Scientist can access or manipulate the data on the owner's side through a zero-knowledge access control mechanism.
-It's designed to lower the barrier between research and privacy-preserving mechanisms, so that scientific progress can be made on data that is currently inaccessible or tightly controlled. **The main benefit of using Duet is that allows you to get started using PySyft, without needing to manage a full PyGrid deployment.
+It's designed to lower the barrier between research and privacy-preserving mechanisms, so that scientific progress can be made on data that is currently inaccessible or tightly controlled. **The main benefit of using Duet is that it allows you to get started using PySyft, without needing to manage a full PyGrid deployment.
 It is the simplest path to using Syft, without needing to install anything (except Syft 😉).**

 You can find all [Duet examples](https://github.com/OpenMined/PySyft/tree/main/packages/syft/examples/duet) in the `examples/duet` folder.